Live Evil (Black Sabbath album): Release

 Iommi has said that the decision to release Live Evil was prompted by two factors.
 The first was the 1980 release of the unsanctioned Live at Last album, and the second was former lead vocalist Ozzy Osbourne's 1982 release of a live album consisting entirely of Black Sabbath songs.
 In his autobiography, Iommi confesses that he was "unpleasantly surprised" that Osbourne had included only Sabbath songs and speculates "I think putting out the live album like that was down to Sharon (Osbourne, Ozzy's wife and manager), trying to put the cat among the pigeons."
 At the time, Sharon was severely at odds with her father Don Arden, who was managing Sabbath and was attempting to steer Osbourne away from his deal with Arden's label, Jet, and on to a new deal with Jet's distribution company, CBS.
 "We had to give the old man two albums, well, a live album counted as two," she is quoted as saying in Mick Wall's 2013 biography on the band.
 "I knew he'd go for it because it wouldn't cost anything to make...But Don was expecting something with Randy (Rhoads) on it and I just thought fuck that.
 I'm not giving him that.
 He can have something with a load of old Sabbath shit on it."

+The album is included in the Black Sabbath box set The Rules of Hell.
+The Live Evil album cover features literal interpretations of Sabbath songs.

+On 12 April 2023, Iommi, Butler, and Dio's official social media accounts across several sites, as well as the Rhino website, announced the reissue of Live Evil as a Super Deluxe box set on 2 June 2023 (19 May in the U.S.).
+It included the original album remastered and a remix of the album from the original analogue master tapes by longtime band associate Wyn Davis across four compact discs and four LPs.
+The physical versions also come with an illustrated hardback book that include new liner notes and replicas of the concert book and poster from the Mob Rules tour.

+Reception

 Live Evil hit both the UK Top 30 and the US Top 40 Album charts.
 AllMusic states that "Live Evil does benefit from a crystal clear, in-your-face sound, and by showcasing even amounts of both Ozzy and Dio material, effectively documents Black Sabbath's renascent tours of the early '80s.
 Ronnie certainly has the vocal chops, if not the same everyman charm, to handle the Osbourne classics, but his incessant banter between (and during!) songs sometimes verges on the unbearable."

-The album is included in the Black Sabbath box set The Rules of Hell.
-The Live Evil album cover features literal interpretations of Sabbath songs.
+In a contemporary review in Kerrang!, Peter Makowski said the album "captures Sabs Mk 2 at their best.
+One of my top five live albums of all time.
+It's a perfectly balanced, well-produced, accurate representation of the group."